 Dr. Kordonowy, Fort Myers, Florida

-Dr. Raymond Kordonowy’s practice in southwest Florida, Internal Medicine of Southwest Florida, offers patients both a fee-for-service option where he is paid for each individual treatment or visit as well as an annual plan that includes a number of benefits.
+Dr. Raymond Kordonowy’s practice in southwest Florida, Internal Medicine, Lipids & Wellness of Fort Myer, offers patients both a fee-for-service option where he is paid for each individual treatment or visit as well as an annual plan that includes a number of benefits.
 Here’s a bit of his bio from his web site:

 Board certified by the American Board of Internal Medicine and the American Board of Clinical Lipidology, Dr. Kordonowy has been practicing medicine as a partner of Internal Medicine of Southwest Florida* in Fort Myers since 1993.
 Recognized as an outstanding physician by the American College of Physicians, Dr. Kordonowy earned his degree from the University of Kansas School of Medicine in Kansas City, and completed his residency as Chief Resident at the Orlando Regional Hospital System.